brcontainer/qt-helper/README.md

 qt-helper
 =========

-Simple QT library to improve and help in their projects
+Simple Qt library to improve and help in their projects

 Usage:
 -----